How to Start Annuals Indoors from Seed

 Tech it Up a Notch

-There are all kinds of fun gadgets you may purchase to make seed sowing even easier, like the self-watering seed starting tray with capillary mat described above.
+There are all kinds of fun gadgets you may purchase to make seed sowing even easier, like the self-watering tray with capillary mat described above.

-If you fall in love with the notion of growing annuals from seed, you may want to increase your propagation rate with an additional nifty product: a hand-held mini soil blocker that renders egg cartons and cell trays unnecessary, this this one from Ladbrooke, available via Amazon.
+You may want to increase your propagation rate with a nifty product: a hand-held mini soil blocker that renders egg cartons and cell trays unnecessary, this this one from Ladbrooke, available via Amazon.

 My advice, as always, is to get the hang of the basics first.
 Then let your imagination run wild!